redux-saga/redux-saga/docs/introduction/BeginnerTutorial.md

 }
 ```

-We're yielding an array with the results of the calls to the 2 sagas.
-This means the 2 resulting Generators will be started in parallel.
-We also made `rootSaga` the default export for our sagas module.
-So we'll have to invoke `sagaMiddleware.run` only on the root Saga.
+This Saga yields an array with the results of calling our two sagas, `helloSaga` and `watchIncrementAsync`.
+This means the two resulting Generators will be started in parallel.
+Now we only have to invoke `sagaMiddleware.run` on the root Saga in `main.js`.

 ```javascript
 // ...